Algiers Barracks |

 (1834 - present), New Orleans FORT WIKI

 Originally named New Orleans Barracks, it had four blockhouses with a palisade, located three miles downriver from the French Quarter, off of Delery Street at the present-day New Orleans city limits adjacent to Arabi.
 A brick wall and four loop-holed brick towers were built by 1837, with about a dozen garrison buildings.
 Occupied by Confederates in January 1861 until April 1862.
 It was renamed in 1866.
 Several buildings were severely damaged in a 1912 flood and levee break.
 The post served as the Headquarters of the New Orleans Coast Defense in WWI.
 Turned over to the state National Guard in 1921, but Federalized in 1941 - 1946 as part of the New Orleans Port of Embarkation.
 It has again been a state reservation since 1955.
-The museum (since 1977) is in the restored 1837 Powder Magazine.
+The Museum was once housed in the restored 1837 Powder Magazine (1977 - 2005).
 The post suffered major damage from Hurricane Katrina in 2005, followed by major restoration and rebuilding.
 A new museum was built off of St. Claude Ave..
 Public access to the rest of the post is now restricted (since 2005).

 (1861 - 1865), New Orleans and vicinity

 Confederate defenses of the city (August 1861 - April 1862) included: